 Easily the best entry in the series to date, Expeditions: Rome sees your character fleeing the capital and the machinations of the Senate to earn a reputation out in one of Rome’s many theatres of war.
 You will lead a small band of companions – the Speculatores – but you’ll also command an entire army that is almost its character.

 The series’ legacy for exploration is still strong here as you lead your special band around the map going out on quests, all packaged as part of some of the less high-profile activity surrounding a military campaign.
 Setting up alliances, scouting, removing key obstacles… you’ll lead the charge on all of it.
 In the background, you can order your legion around the campaign space to set up bases and secure resources.
-A more pitched battle will need to be fought every so often, and there’s a separate mini-game for that.
+A more pitched battle will need to be fought occasionally, and there’s a separate mini-game for that.
 It works surprisingly well, and you can read more of our Expeditions: Rome impressions here.

 Fell Seal: Arbiter’s Mark